elinor-oren/DL4SN-e-nose/Report.md

 3. Visual Output: An LCD screen displays the classification / label of the data.

 4. Enclosure: The enclosure allows airflow from the liquid, this has had several iterations.
+See `README.md` file in the repository for more information.

 ## Application Overview